weaviate/weaviate-io/developers/weaviate/model-providers/ollama/embeddings.md

 ## Configure the vectorizer

-Configure the default vectorizer for the collection like this:
+Configure the vectorizer like this:

 <Tabs groupId="languages">
   <TabItem value="py" label="Python API v4">